ezeada/release-comparator/README.md

 # Release Ranking

-Release weekend intelligence for theatrical distribution teams.
 Enter your film's genre and MPAA rating, get a ranked list of domestic Fri–Sun weekends for the next 12 months, and drill into competition, historical analogs, and factor-level scores.

 Live demo: enable GitHub Pages on this repo (Settings → Pages → Source: GitHub Actions).
 The app ships from `/docs`.